-- Ensures the existence of policies and procedures for the management of crisis incidents. - Analyse the crisis incidents as it is specified in the Business Continuity plans of the Units. - Ensures the control, maintenance and review of the business continuity plan that will be installed in the bank, as well as the enforcement of corrective measures in case of detection of weaknesses. - At regular intervals receives from the Secretary/ General Coordinator of Business Continuity, any information that it considers necessary, for effectively performing its duties.

-In cases of initiation of an Action Plan and/or of a Business Continuity Plan, it informs, where deemed necessary, the respective Authority.
+- Ensures the existence of policies and procedures for the management of crisis incidents. - Analyse the crisis incidents as it is specified in the Business Continuity plans of the Units. - Ensures the control, maintenance and review of the business continuity plan that will be installed in the bank, as well as the enforcement of corrective measures in case of detection of weaknesses. - Gives, if needed, any information that it considers necessary, for effectively performing its duties. - In cases of initiation of an Action Plan and/or of a Business Continuity Plan, it informs, where deemed necessary, the respective Authority.